-In my thinking and writing about change and opportunity in higher ed, like everyone else I changed my focus immediately to the epidemic and how colleges and universities would come through this successfully, in a position of strength, and better able to fulfill their mission.
-Decisions will need to be made in short order about how and when to re-open, which mission elements to preserve and reinforce, how to find further efficiencies or other cost reductions, how to re-engage current students and recruit future students, and how to use this crisis to make needed structural, organizational, or programming changes.1

-But this also felt like a good time to turn my focus back to "defining resilience," this time focusing on our institutions themselves.
+In my thinking and writing about change and opportunity in higher education, like everyone else I changed my focus immediately to the pandemic and how colleges and universities would come through this successfully, in a position of strength, and better able to fulfill their mission.
+Decisions will need to be made in short order about how and when to reopen, which mission elements to preserve and reinforce, how to find further efficiencies or other cost reductions, how to reengage current students and recruit future students, and how to use this crisis to make needed structural, organizational, or programming changes.
+This is also an ideal time to turn my focus back to "defining resilience," this time focusing on our institutions themselves.